 They can help you adjust.
 If you have access to some solid figures and research when it comes to workouts, you can adjust your own routine accordingly.
 Say that you reach your goal in one area, such as weight, but realize that although you have accomplished your workout objective there is still something you would like to work on.
 Good statistics can help you maintain your original goal while getting to work on a new one.

 You can find out which equipment or routine is best for you.
 Not all exercise equipment works in the same way; some are better for those with joint problems, some burn more calories in less time, and some pieces might not work at all.
 Having some reliable information handy can be great when it comes to guiding you in your purchase decisions.
 Some lifestyles also cater better to different exercises.
-If you're a mother who changes cloth diapers all day and needs a quiet exercise to do while the baby naps, that is going to be different from the trendy 20-something in the Ajax condo or the person who works all day and spends their nights training for their Canadian real estate license.
+If you're a mother who changes diapers all day and needs a quiet exercise to do while the baby naps, that is going to be different from the trendy 20-something or the person who works all day and spends their nights training for their real estate license.

 They promote safety.
 Every time you engage in exercise, there is the chance of causing personal injury.
 Solid information on the right way to get ready to exercise, how to exercise, and so on can really help to prevent this type of injury so that you can stick with your routine week in and week out.